albert-queralto/js_blackjack/README.md

 - Visual representation of cards and scores.

 ## How to Play
-1. Open the `index.html` file in a web browser.
+1. Clone the repository
+2. Execute ```npm install``` to build the node modules.
+3. Type ```npm run dev``` to run the development server.
-2. Click "Start Game" to begin.
+4. Click "Start Game" to begin.
-3. Use the "Hit" button to draw a card or "Stand" to end your turn.
+5. Use the "Get Card" button to draw a card or "Stop" to end your turn.
-4. The dealer will then play their turn automatically.
+6. The dealer will then play their turn automatically.
-5. The game will display the winner based on the rules of Blackjack.
+7. The game will display the winner based on the rules of Blackjack.

 ## Rules of Blackjack
 - The goal is to have a hand value as close to 21 as possible without exceeding it.